cloudobserver/ammas-tour-info/README.md

 The room should be furnished with a nice carpet, lighting, and a small table (check dimensions).
 Check with Hansa for details.

 ## Stage Lighting
-Typically the lighting provided by the hotel or other venue is adequate but may be supplemented with lights provided by Amrita TV.
+Most often two stages lights are provided by Amrita TV (Add new photo from phone) (one on each side of the stage) to supplement the lighting provided by the hotel or other venue.
 For information about these lights, contact Amrita TV.

 ## Devi Bhava